Which of the following functional groups is present in alcohols? | Channels for Pearson+

 1

-Step 1: Understand the definition of a functional group.
-In organic chemistry, a functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Identify the functional groups listed in the problem: amino group, carbonyl group, hydroxyl group, and carboxyl group.

-Step 2: Identify the functional groups listed in the problem.
-The options given are: Carbonyl group (C=O), Amino group (-NH2), Carboxyl group (-COOH), and Hydroxyl group (-OH).
+Recall the definition of an alcohol in organic chemistry: Alcohols are organic compounds that contain one or more hydroxyl groups (-OH) attached to a carbon atom.

-Step 3: Recall the structure of alcohols.
-Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a carbon atom.
+Understand the structure of each functional group: The amino group is -NH2, the carbonyl group is C=O, the hydroxyl group is -OH, and the carboxyl group is -COOH.

-Step 4: Compare the functional groups listed with the structure of alcohols.
-Alcohols contain the hydroxyl group (-OH), which is responsible for their properties and reactions.
+Compare the functional groups with the definition of alcohols: Alcohols specifically contain the hydroxyl group (-OH).

-Step 5: Conclude that the functional group present in alcohols is the hydroxyl group (-OH), as it matches the characteristic structure of alcohols.
+Conclude that the functional group present in alcohols is the hydroxyl group, as it matches the structural requirement for alcohols.

 Watch next